Phrasal Verbsphrasal verbjump to other results

 turn onphrasal verb

-to attack somebody suddenly and unexpectedly The dogs suddenly turned on each other.
-Why are you all turning on me (= criticizing or blaming me)?
+to attack someone suddenly and unexpectedly The dogs suddenly turned on each other.
+Why are you all turning on me (= criticizing or blaming me)?jump to other results

-(informal) to make somebody excited or interested, especially sexually Jazz has never really turned me on.
-She gets turned on by men in uniform. related noun turn-on
+to make someone excited or interested, especially sexually Jazz has never really turned me on.
+She gets turned on by men in uniform. related noun turn-onjump to other results

-(informal) to make somebody become interested in something or to use something for the first time He turned her on to jazz.
+to make someone become interested in something or use something for the first time He turned her on to jazz.jump to other results

-to start the flow of electricity, gas, water, etc. by moving a switch, button, etc. to turn on the heating I'll turn the television on. (figurative) He really knows how to turn on the charm (= suddenly become pleasant and attractive).
-See related entries: How machines work
+to start the flow of electricity, gas, water, etc. by moving a switch, button, etc. to turn on the heat I'll turn the television on. (figurative) He really knows how to turn on the charm (= suddenly become pleasant and attractive).jump to other results